NUKnightLab/TimelineJS3/API.md

 `loaded` _after story slider and time navigator have been loaded_

-* scale: "javascript" or "cosmological", the type of date scale
+* scale: "human" or "cosmological", the type of date scale
 * slides: array, the processed slide data

 `zoom_in` _when user zooms in the time navigator_